nesoneg/salt/doc/topics/jinja/index.rst

 Return the ip resolved by dns, but do not exit on failure, only raise an exception.
 Obeys system preference for IPv4/6 address resolution.

+This function tries to connect to the address/port before considering it valid and therefor requires a port to test.
+The default port tested is 80.

 Example:

 .. code-block:: jinja